EricRobertCampbell/alberta-paleontological-society-website/src/content/events/2024-03-16-paleoSymposium1.md

 identification booth where APS members will do their best to provide you with information.

-The first day will include lectures by notable paleontologists, an opportunity to have APS members identify your fossils, and a host of other events!
+This event will include lectures by notable paleontologists, an opportunity to have APS members identify your fossils, and a host of other events!
 Stay tuned for additional information.

 See the [symposium page](/events/symposium) for additional details.